nicolasmarie1/pcvs/docs/source/ref/profile.rst

 * machine
 * runtimes

-each node is separated in subnodes and can be defined separately in multiple ways.
+Each node is separated in subnodes and can be defined separately in multiple ways.
 As files, profiles are written with the yml syntax.

 .. _profile-scope: